-Between 2014-2015, the 222 single-family homes that were built represented about 58% of all new units.
-This is significantly less than historic average of 68% and indicates new housing is more diversified.
+Between 2015-2016, the 263 single-family homes that were built represented only about 43% of all new units.
+This is significantly less than historic average of 68% and indicates new housing is more diversified with other dwelling types.

 Source: BC Stats - Building Permits